 Instead of doing local vs long-distance calling, they do nation-wide or province-wide.
 Province-wide calling means calling to any number in the province you're currently in, and receiving calls while you're in your home province.
 To receive calls while you're outside of your home province, you have to buy long distance credits ($8 for 200 mins and $15 for 400 mins).
 It's ~$5 more per month for Canada-wide calling, which means the $15 for 400 minutes is cheaper as long as you spend less than ~135 minutes per month on out-of-province calls.

 Everything is paid beforehand, so there's no credit check.
 If you set up auto-billing, you get a credit of $2 every 30 days.

-In the end, I'm saving about $20/month with two phones and the same service, and now I don't have to deal with annoying marketing trying to get me to buy a new phone!
+In the end, I'm saving about $40/month with two phones and the same service (and that's not including what I'm saving because of buying the phones outright).
+Now I don't have to deal with annoying marketing trying to get me to buy a new phone!

 If I've convinced you, use my referral code when you sign up!
 It's EYRP3N.
 As a thank-you, you'll recieve $10 in credit on your account.